RI-SE/ATOS/docs/Installation/installation.md

 ```

 ## <a name="Installation script"></a> Using the installation script
 ATOS comes with an installation script that automates the installation process.
 It is intended for use on Ubuntu 20.04 or 22.04, and has been tested on a fresh install of Ubuntu 20.04.
-The script will install ROS2, ATOS dependencies, and ATOS itself.
+The script will install ROS 2, ATOS dependencies, and ATOS itself.
 It will also create a workspace and build ATOS.
 The script can be executed using the following command:
 ```bash
 ./install_atos.sh
 ```